Chris Sanders (quarterback)

 Christopher Sanders (born December 22, 1977) is a former American football quarterback.
 He played college football for SMU and Chattanooga.
-He signed with the Tennessee Titans of the National Football League after going undrafted in the 2001 NFL Draft.
+He signed with the Tennessee Titans of the National Football League (NFL) after going undrafted in the 2001 NFL draft.
 He primarily played arena football.

 He had two stints with the Titans and one with the Atlanta Falcons where he was allocated to NFL Europe for the Frankfurt Galaxy.
 He played in the af2 for the Roanoke Steam and Manchester Wolves.
-He also played in the Arena Football League for the Buffalo Destroyers, Orlando Predators, Kansas City Command, Arizona Rattlers, Dallas Desperadoes, and Dallas Vigilantes.
+He also played in the Arena Football League (AFL) for the Buffalo Destroyers, Orlando Predators, Kansas City Command, Arizona Rattlers, Dallas Desperadoes, and Dallas Vigilantes.

-Early life and high school career
+Early life

-Sanders was voted by the Associated Press as the 1995 5A Offensive Player of the Year at Edward S. Marcus High School in Flower Mound, Texas.
+Sanders was voted by the Associated Press as the 1995 5A Offensive Player of the Year at Edward S. Marcus High School in Flower Mound, Texas where he threw for 4,284 yards his senior year.
 Sanders was the starting quarterback for the first successful passing team in Texas High School Football.